-Jamie Taylor's (Ph.D., University of Pennsylvania) specializes in the literature and culture of medieval English, with teaching and research interests in medieval law, documentary culture, and cross-cultural literacy and cultural exchanges (particularly Anglo-Iberian).
-Her first book project, Fictions of Evidence: Witnessing, Literature, and Community in Late Medieval England (Ohio State, 2013) examines legal and theological rhetoric that was used to construct, explore, and challenge the ethical and moral responsibilities of various communities.
-Her work has appeared in Exemplaria, Mediaevalia, and English Language Notes, and in several edited collections.
-She is currently researching the ways medieval English writers deployed "Spain" as a geopolitical and aesthetic space through which to construct a vernacular culture that could compete with the Continent.
+Jamie Taylor's (Ph.D., University of Pennsylvania) specializes in the literature and culture of medieval England, with teaching and research interests in medieval law, documentary culture, and cross-cultural literary and cultural exchanges (particularly Anglo-Iberian).
+Her first book, Fictions of Evidence: Witnessing, Literature, and Community in Late Medieval England (Ohio State, 2013) examines legal and theological forms of testimony.
+She is currently researching the ways medieval English writers deployed "Spain" as a geopolitical heuristic.

 The Canterbury Tales